Josh-Powlison/showpony/readme.md

 ## Showpony's missing a feature I can't live without and now I am dead.

 Don't be dead!
 Email me at joshuapowlison@gmail.com

+## NOTES ##

+Included resources are either public domain or have a license file included.
+The license of this software does not extend to the included assets.